 Legend has it that one day, a humble man was cutting wood in the mountains when he heard a voice speak to him.
-The voice was that of a benevolent god, promising to lead Uthkalas to peace and greater glory.
-The man saw the wisdom of the voice, and fetched the merchants to the mountainside.
-The voice introduced itself as Batal and upon universal acclimation of the merchants, became the First Father.
-Uthkalas sculpted a great and forbidding statue to host Batal’s power and placed it in their hall, and from there Batal began to guide Uthkalas to power.
-Its neighbors were conquered and razed, leaving Uthkalas in firm control of its trade route.
-Batal sent his followers out to find and retrieve his brethren; carrying gemstones to use as temporary hosts, they found other benevolent gods and brought them back to Uthkalas, placing them in new statues.
+The voice claimed it was of a previously slumbering god, and promised to lead Uthkalas to peace and greater glory if they could only provide a host for his power.
+The man saw the wisdom of the voice and fetched the town’s ruling merchants to the mountainside.
+The voice introduced itself as Batal and, upon universal acclimation of the merchants, became the First Father.
+Uthkalas sculpted a great and forbidding gemstone-studded statue to host Batal’s power and placed it in their hall.
+From there, Batal began to guide Uthkalas to power.
+Its neighbors were conquered and razed, leaving Uthkalas in firm control of local trade.
+Batal sent his followers out to find and retrieve his brethren; carrying gemstones to use as temporary hosts, they found other benevolent gods and brought them back to Uthkalas to place them in new statues.